-While monthly Open Commission Meetings are open to the public, the FCC headquarters building is not open access, and all visitors, including news media, must check in with and be screened by FCC security at the 12th St. entrance.
+While monthly Open Commission Meetings are open to the public, the FCC headquarters building is not open access, and all visitors, including news media, must check in with and be screened by FCC security.
 Beyond the Open Meeting Room, visitors must be escorted when in the building within the security checkpoint.

 The Commission Meeting Room contains a multbox (Line Level XLR output) in the center rear of the room.
 Video cameras must keep the center aisle clear to allow for the FCC's livestream of public meetings to capture the event.
 Neither still nor video cameras should move in front of the presenter table at Open Meetings even temporarily.
 OMR staff can escort video or still cameras to approved locations for additional shots during the Open Meeting as appropriate.

 Official photos of Commission leadership are posted and available for download at the following web address: http://www.fcc.gov/leadership/commissioners-press-photos.